PowerMops/powermops-site/src/routes/pmops/Lesson-10.md

 The first definition exercise will be to define a new word that takes care of the symbols in a simple addition problem.
-The new word is
-\"`ADD`\", although you could choose any word not already in the Mops dictionary.
+The new word is "`ADD`", although you could choose any word not already in the Mops dictionary.

-\<blockquote\>

-Note: Actually, there is nothing stopping you from defining words (including classes) with names that already exist in the Mops dictionary.
-In fact, you may have discovered that Mops will not complain if you do this!
-While this is an intentional part of Mops' design, it is generally not a good idea to redefine words already in the dictionary unless you have a good idea of what you are trying to accomplish.
+> Note: Actually, there is nothing stopping you from defining words
+> (including classes) with names that already exist in the Mops
+> dictionary.
+In fact, you may have discovered that Mops will not complain
+> if you do this!
+While this is an intentional part of Mops' design, it

-`</blockquote>`
+> is generally not a good idea to redefine words already in the dictionary
+> unless you have a good idea of what you are trying to accomplish.

-The safest way to check that the name of a new word you want to define is not already in the dictionary, is to issue the \"tick\" command with the name you want to test for.
+The safest way to check that the name of a new word you want to define is not already in the dictionary, is to issue the "tick" command with the name you want to test for.
 In Mops, as in most Forths, a tick is an apostrophe (').
 By typing apostrophe, space, and the name of the word you're testing for, Mops searches the dictionary for an occurrence of